Single Dad Disabled Daughter: August’s childhood memories

 In grades four and five, I went to a school that had a uniform, and I was in the afterschool program.

-If I was wearing a sweatshirt, I usually took it off once I got to the cafeteria, where those in the program gathered.
+If I was wearing my favorite represent sweatshirt, I usually took it off once I got to the cafeteria, where those in the program gathered.
 One of my favorite things to wear as part of my uniform was a jumper.
 For those who use British English, a jumper in the US is a dress you’re meant to wear over a shirt.
 In my case, I wore my jumper over a white, collared shirt.
 Sweatshirts are intended to go over the jumper.

 My single dad, however, thought that the sweatshirt went under.
 I didn’t notice until I went to afterschool and was ready to take it off.
 How come I didn’t notice when he was getting me dressed?
 Because school started at seven and I was half-asleep.
 Anyway, I was hot, so I had to take the top part of the jumper off and maneuver the sweatshirt out of it.